China Launches Nine Geely-01 Satellites - UrduPoint

 China Launches Nine Geely-01 Satellites

-XICHANG, June 2 (UrduPoint / Pakistan Point News - 2nd Jun, 2022 ) --:China on Thursday launched a Long March-2C carrier rocket to place a group of nine commercial satellites in space.
+XICHANG, June 3 (UrduPoint / Pakistan Point News - 3rd Jun, 2022 ) :China on Thursday launched a Long March-2C carrier rocket to place a group of nine commercial satellites in space.

 The Geely-01 constellation consisting of nine satellites were lifted at 12:00 p.m.
 (Beijing Time) from the Xichang Satellite Launch Center in southwest China's Sichuan Province and entered the preset orbit.